crfroehlich/oj/README.md

 As of v0.2.0, the entire library has been refactored to CoffeeScript.
 Anything non-essential to the DOM framework has been archived (the source is still included in the project under /src/archive).
 All standard nodes are supported: div, span, input, table, fieldset, p, b, br, ol, ul, li, select, option and more.
 Unit tests are in place and expanding to prove out all of the new nodes.

-### TODO Priority 2 v0.3.0
+~~### TODO Priority 2 v0.3.0~~ Complete
-A secondary factory will need to implement components.
-There's still some implementation specing to do on how to distinguish between abstract components (e.g. an array of checkboxes) vs. concrete controls (e.g. an Address composite).
+~~A secondary factory will need to implement components.
+There's still some implementation specing to do on how to distinguish between abstract components (e.g. an array of checkboxes) vs. concrete controls (e.g. an Address composite).~~

+As of v0.3.0, all literal nodes (e.g. span, div, etc) are encapsulated in element classes.
+All controls (simple combinations of literals) are contained in control classes.
+Components (OJ's version of web components) are contained in component classes.
+An additional input collection exists to handle all the possible permutations of the literal input class.

 ### TODO Priority 3 v0.4.0
 A FORM factory is on the table, so to speak.
 Additional specification work is needed to define a data structure